 And if you’re cooking with real ingredients, Pollan suggests, it doesn’t really matter WHAT you’re cooking as much as you might think.
 Mostly because you don’t have artificial additives in your pantry.
 “Unlike large-scale food purveyors, humans are entirely less likely to put things like sodium stearoyl lactylate and soy lecithin in the meals they prepare at home,” says writer Sophie Gilbert at The Atlantic discussing Michael Pollan’s new show about the concept of eating healthy-ish.
 “If you’re cooking dinner, chances are you’re baking potatoes rather than tossing them in a deep fryer, and steaming vegetables instead of dousing them in butter and salt.”

 Pollan has a simple prescription for figuring out the now complicated world of food: just cook for yourself.
 Instead of worrying about the latest research on all the specific ingredients we’ve all come to know and either dread or seek out–and sometimes do one, then the other–just focus on “delicious, comforting home cooking that just happens to be kinda good for you.”

-But listen moms and dads, don’t drive yourself over the edge.
+But listen, don’t drive yourself over the edge.
 This isn’t an attempt to make anyone feel like they’re not doing enough.
 If you’re even reading a post like this one, you are a parent who cares about your kids like crazy.
 So just keep going!
 Next…